NicoZweifel/bevy_feronia/examples/EXAMPLES.md

 - The `Wind` Resource is configurable in the Inspector Window.

-All examples have the window and a performance overlay, but the `Wind` resource doesn't automatically sync with all the materials in the examples.
+All examples have the window and a performance overlay, but the `Wind` resource doesn't automatically sync all the materials in all of the examples.

 Most examples (except `extension`, `instanced` and `scatter`) use assets that are tracked with [Git LFS](https://git-lfs.com/).